msayson/msayson.github.io/_posts/2026-06-12-gaps-in-data-deletion-verification-auditability.markdown

 ### Enforcing exclusion of data from processing

+There is no simple, universal solution to enforce that data subject to deletion is never processed outside of legally permitted exceptions.

-There is no simple, universal solution here, but we can get closer to the expected state when all systems that store personal data subscribe to and backfill deletion requests, and systems that retain personal data for required business use cases implement access controls to suppress use of data subject to deletion requests by downstream services.
+However, we can get closer to the expected state when all systems that store personal data subscribe to and backfill deletion requests, and when systems that retain personal data that is subject to deletion implement access controls to suppress use by downstream services.

 ## Closing thoughts